ENG 330: Schedule of Readings, Meetings, Lectures, and Assignments

 [at least 1.5 hrs engaged reading; no more than 2 hrs]

-• Read the York Crucifixio Christi (available either through the syllabus service or by clicking here).
+• Read the York Crucifixio Christi (available by clicking here).

 [at least 45 mins engaged reading; no more than 1 hr]